 Let's explore services with a basic example.
 Let's suppose you use your CI servers to deploy the latest build to your application servers.
 A typical solution for this would be to use static SSH keys without a passphrase and rely on SSH to perform whatever operations are required on the remote server.
 By defining a service in Advanced Server Access you'll be able to eliminate the static credential, and ensure that your CI user only has access to production when you intend it to.

 Let's dive deeper into this example and explore how you could configure Jenkins to use service authentication to SSH to remote hosts.

 To get started, configure these basic requirements first:

-- Identify the UID of the Jenkins user (on Linux you can use a command similar to this:
+- Identify the UID of the Jenkins user (for example, on Linux you can use a command similar to: id -u <username>).